jhunt/ytdl/README.md

     docker run --rm -it filefrog/ytdl [options]

-In almost all circumstances, you will want to mount in an external filesystem at `/media`, to save your downloaded video files:
+In almost all circumstances, you will want to mount in an external file system at `/media`, to save your downloaded video files:

     docker run --rm -it \
       -v $PWD/youtube:/media \